mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-414.md

 <p align="center">
   <img src="https://github.com/mtulio/mtulio.labs/assets/3216894/9250fb62-fd99-4c31-9d77-178c82e38cb7" />
-  <p align="center"> Figure-9: Average connect and total time with slower points based on the baseline (fastest) </p>
+  <p align="center"> Figure 9: Average connect and total time with slower points based on the baseline (fastest) </p>
 </p>

-The total time to connect, in milliseconds, from the client in NYC (outside AWS) to the OpenShift edge node running in the Local Zone was ~66% faster than the server running in the regular zones.
-It's also worth mentioning that there are improvements in clients accessing from different countries, looking at the results from the client in Brazil decreased by more than 100% of the total request time when accessing the Buenos Aires server, instead of going to the Region due to the geographic proximity of those locations.
+The total time to connect, in milliseconds, from the client in NYC (outside AWS) to the OpenShift edge node running in the Local Zone was ~66% lower than the application running in the regular zones.
+It's also worth mentioning that there are benefits when clients accessing from different countries: the results from the client in Brazil decreased by more than 100% of the total request time when accessing the Buenos Aires deployment, instead of going to the Region's app due to the geographic proximity of those locations.

 <p align="center">
   <img src="https://github.com/mtulio/mtulio.labs/assets/3216894/85c059f3-cfe5-4381-a4b4-fba7cce976d2" />
-  <p align="center"> Figure-10: Client in NYC getting better experience accessing the NYC Local Zone, than the app in the region </p>
+  <p align="center"> Figure 10: Client in NYC getting better experience accessing the NYC Local Zone, than the app in the region </p>
 </p>